How to File for Your IEEPA Tariff Refund via CAPE

 Check Your Eligibility

-Phase 1 Exclusions
+Common Phase 1 Rejection Triggers

 Use our interactive eligibility checker to quickly determine your status.